Group Medical Visits: Virtual Perimenopause & Menopause Education

 – Collaborative discussion in a supportive, physician-led environment

-GEMS sessions are available to eligible patients following an initial consultation or referral.
+These sessions are available to eligible patients following a referral from their physician or nurse practitioner.

 Topics Covered